 When are the next Deanery Synod elections?

 Deanery Synod elections are held every 3 years.
-This was last done in 2017 and will take place in 2020.
 (See CRR 19(1)(a)) There is a whole chapter on Deanery Synods in CRR2020.

 How many representatives can each parish have on the Deanery Synod?